sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_edit_timeslot** : Allows the student to edit the description or duration of a timeslot.
 Must be within past three days, not in the future, and the description must remain longer than 30 characters.
       - *Inputs:* Student NetID, Timeslot Date ('YYYY-MM-DD'), Updated Description, Updated Duration, @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met

   -  **student_delete_timeslot** : Allows the student to delete a timeslot as long as it is within the last 3 days
       - *Inputs:* Student NetID, Timeslot Date  ('YYYY-MM-DD'), @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met

   - **student_insert_score**: Inserts the score for a peer review that a student gave
       - *Inputs:* Section Code, Reviewer NetID, Reviewee NetID, Criteria Name, Score, @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met

+  - **student_get_peer_review_criteria**: Retrieves the peer review criteria for a particular student and section (given the review type)
+      - *Inputs:* Student NetID, Review Type (Midterm or Final), Section Code
+      - *Outputs:* For all criteria: Criteria Name, Criteria Description

+  - **student_get_team_members**: Retrieves the team members of a particular team in a specific section
+      - *Inputs:* Team Number, Section Code
+      - *Outputs:* For all team members: Student Name, Student NetID

 ## General